 Techni-Core was founded on February 28, 1978 by M.J.
 “Dawn” Reynolds to supply contract professional services for Government and commercial clients.
-Forty years later, Techni-Core is still going strong, with the addition of two more companies, Techni-Core Engineering, 1988, and Techni-Core Network Services, 1998.
+Forty five years later, Techni-Core is still going strong, with the addition of two more companies, Techni-Core Engineering, 1988, and Techni-Core Network Services, 1998.
 Techni-Core has since gained the additional leadership of her daughter, Christina Reynolds, as CEO of Techni-Core Network Services.

 Our story begins with Dawn Reynolds, the founder of Techni-Core Corporation.
 Dawn originally hailed from New England, having spent many years being groomed and mentored directly by Dr. Edwin Land, CEO and Founder of Polaroid Corporation during the late 60’s.
 Dawn worked on Dr. Land’s team to develop the world’s first consumer version of the Movie Camera – now readily identifiable with these days by every child who owns a cell phone with video capability.
 Dawn attributes much of her CEO and entrepreneurial knowledge to working with Dr. Land.
 He taught Dawn how exciting developing a “new thing” can be.
 Dawn’s other source of inspiration was her father, who at one time kept four companies running to feed his family of seven.